 According to Mr. Roper, the study shows a comprehensive build-up of the nuclear missile test site at Novaya Zemlya.
 The photo shows that the Burevestnik missile container is installed in front of the launch rail, which is used only for transportation.
-He posted several satellite images on his website , detailing the various infrastructure improvements made to the site this summer and fall.
+He posted several satellite images on his , detailing the various infrastructure improvements made to the site this summer and fall.
 The scale of the work is much more comprehensive than last year’s construction, which was aimed at supporting nuclear missile test launches, he said.

 A new pier has been installed on the shore, where equipment is unloaded from ships, the road is being improved, helipads are being built, new buildings are being erected, shelters and concrete platforms with rails are being assembled.
-However, Tony Roper’s latest findings from an analysis of a satellite image taken by Airbus on September 16 prove that Burevestnik is indeed present at Pankow.
+However, Tony Roper’s from an analysis of a satellite image taken by Airbus on September 16 prove that Burevestnik is indeed present at Pankow.

 A launch canister, similar to the one previously seen in the Russian Defense Ministry video, is now located next to the rails on the launch pad, partially hidden by a retractable shelter.